 The email will then be scheduled to be sent to all members of the lists with the selected tag.

-Tasks and Workflows Based on List Tags
+Workflows Based on List Tags

 List tags can also be leveraged for both tasks and workflows.